 Vision and Mission

-Learning Yogi’s vision is a world in which each child gets access to a high-quality education that will enable him or her to thrive in the 21st century by making full use of his or her in-born talents, regardless of the circumstances of his or her birth.
+Learning Yogi’s vision is a world in which each child gets access to a high-quality education that will enable them to thrive in the 21st century by making full use of their in-born talents, regardless of the circumstances of their birth.

 We believe that the purpose of education in the 21st century is not just to learn, but to learn how to learn.
 As critical as core skills in English, Math and Science are, it is not enough for children to only be familiar with them.
 They also need to acquire non-curricular skills like coding, critical thinking, creativity, and systems thinking.

-Our mission is to use our Atlas Mission game-based learning platform to help children all over the world – from children growing up in fairly well-off families in developed countries to underprivileged children living in conditions of abject poverty in developing countries – teach themselves these critical curricular and non-curricular skills, and to do so by completely bypassing the current education system that has served so many of them so poorly for so long.
+Our mission is to use our Atlas Mission game to help kids all over the world – from children growing up in fairly well-off families in developed countries to underprivileged kids living in conditions of abject poverty in developing countries – teach themselves these critical curricular and non-curricular skills, and to do so by completely bypassing the current education system that has served so many of them so poorly for so long.